 CALP Technical Advisor

-- In collaboration with members, undertake or contribute to research to generate evidence and learning in priority areas.
+- In collaboration with members, lead, undertake or contribute to research to generate evidence and learning in priority areas.

 - Ensure diversity of thought is reflected in CALP’s work – drawing on evidence, learning and ideas from different contexts, organisations and backgrounds.

-- Convene and facilitate collective analysis.
+- Convene multi stakeholder engagement processes to facilitate collective analysis.

 - Undertake technical and thematic knowledge curation, promotion and management.